RedisGears/RedisGears/docs/configuration.md

 _Expected Value_

-Any number greater than 1
+Any integer greater than 0

 _Default Value_